ENOUGH IS ENOUGH!

 FOR FAMILIES

-With markets falling and a stagnant local economy, a tax increase will make it more difficult for families to find financial stability in our community.
+With the increase in fuel, grocery, and health care prices, a tax increase will make it more difficult to find financial stability in our community.

 BAD FOR